remusa/algorithms-practice/algorithms/05_dynamic_programming/dynamic_programming.md

 # Dynamic Programming

 - **Dynamic programming**: optimization technique using _caching_.

   - Breaking down a problem into a collection of subproblems, solving each subproblem once and saving the solution in case it occurs again.
+  - A way to track how a problem evolves.

 - **Dynamic Programming vs. Divide-and-Conquer**:

   - _Divide-and-Conquer_: